-The Concept of Mind (1949) is a critique of the notion that the mind is distinct from the body, and it is a rejection of the theory that mental states are separable from physical states.
+The Concept of Mind (1949) is a critique of the notion that the mind is distinct from the body, and is a rejection of the theory that mental states are separable from physical states.
 According to Ryle, the classical theory of mind, as represented by Cartesian rationalism, asserts that there is a basic distinction between mind and matter.
 However, the classical theory makes a basic "category-mistake," because it attempts to analyze the relation betwen "mind" and "body" as if they were terms of the same logical category.
 This confusion of logical categories may be seen in other theories of the relation between mind and matter.
-For example, the idealist theory of mind makes a basic category-mistake by attempting to reduce physical reality to the same status as mental reality, while the materialist theory of mind makes a basic category-mistake by attempting to reduce mental reality to the same status as physical reality.
+For example, the idealist theory of mind makes a basic category-mistake by attempting to reduce physical reality to mental reality, and the materialist theory of mind makes a basic category-mistake by attempting to reduce mental reality to physical reality.

 Cartesian theory holds that mental acts determine physical acts, and that volitional acts of the body must be caused by volitional acts of the mind.
 This theory is "the myth of the ghost in the machine."3

 There is no contradiction between saying that a given action is governed by physical laws, and that it is governed by principles of reasoning.
 The motives of observable actions are not hidden mental processes; they are propensities or dispositions that explain why these behaviors occur.
 For example, the disposition to want or not want something is not explained by an intellectual act of wanting or not wanting that thing.
 The disposition to want something is explained by the behaviors that are involved in wanting that thing.
 Thus, the mind consists of various abilities or dispositions that explain such behaviors as learning, remembering, knowing, feeling, or willing.
 However, personal abilities or dispositions are not the same as mental processes or events.
 To refer to abilities or dispositions as if they are mental occurrences is to make a basic kind of category-mistake.